Narrative Writing: Adding Dialogue

 - Call on students to help add dialogue to this story in order to let the readers know what the author was thinking, feeling, and to better capture the audience.
 Have the class think about what dialogue they could add that would really show the characters' reactions to the events.

 - Ask questions such as, “Where could I add dialogue to let readers know how I was feeling?
 Where could I add dialogue to let readers understand what I was thinking?”

 - Give students 20 minutes to either write the first draft of their personal narrative (including dialogue along the way) or read through what they might have written already and add dialogue.

 - Ask, “Why is it so important that we add dialogue when writing narratives?”

 - Enrichment: If you have students who finish early and need an extra challenge, have them exchange stories with other students and give two comments of feedback to each other.

-- Support: If a student is struggling with writing in general, she might need to draw a picture for each event in the story.
+- Support: If a student is struggling with writing in general, they might need to draw a picture for each event in the story.
 Then, that student could write one sentence of dialogue below each picture.

 - Have students write it down on a sticky note and add the correct punctuation.

-Review and Closing (5 minutes)
+Review and closing(5 minutes)

 - Instruct learners to identify their favorite place in their narrative that has dialogue.